-Contact the Waste and Recycling Department for the latest information.
+Contact the Waste and Recycling Department of the dates to information.

 Dedicated storage areas should be provided so that bins are out of sight of public view.
 If storage areas are in rear gardens, these should be screened from view.